-CBD is a molecule present in Cannabis which has multiple therapeutic virtues.
+CBD is a molecule present in Cannabis that has multiple therapeutic virtues.
 In Chinese medicine, Cannabis has been used for thousands of years to cure many diseases.
 Unfortunately, most patients are very poorly informed about this plant because there are no accredited doctors specialized in this type of treatment.

 What is CBD?

 First off, what is CBD?
 Cannabidiol, or CBD as it is also known, is a cannabinoid present in the Cannabis plant.
 Its molecular configuration is similar to that of THC, but unlike the latter, CBD has no psychotropic effects (i.e., it causes no sense of intoxication, dizziness or euphoria), which are characteristics more attributable to THC and more generally to the recreational use of Cannabis.

-CBD possesses therapeutic properties that we will present you in this article.
-An interesting feature of this molecule is its very low toxicity, and thus has very few adverse side effects: In the worst case, too high of a dose may cause sedative sensation (sleepiness).
+CBD possesses therapeutic properties that we will present to you in this article.
+An interesting feature of this molecule is its very low toxicity and thus has very few adverse side effects: In the worst case, too high of a dose may cause sedative sensation (sleepiness).
 CBD has a very low affinity to cannabinoid receptors (CB1 and CB2), but it also induces a variety of effects when it is bound to other human receptors such as the putative cannabinoid receptor, GPR55, or serotonin receptor, 5-HT1A.

 A study published in February 2015 in « Pharmacology & Pharmacy » shows that a cannabis plant extract with a high CBD content is more effective at ameliorating symptoms caused by pathological diseases than CBD used in its pure form, thanks to the presence of other cannabinoids, aromatic terpenes, and hundreds of other molecules in the plant, which act synergistically to enhance the natural action of the CBD, including its dosing and efficacy.
 Therefore, when sourcing your CBD products, look for products containing these synergistic molecules, not only the CBD in its isolated form.